 On July 27, 2015, the U.S. Tax Court issued an opinion in Altera Corp. v.
 Commissioner, 145 T.C.
-No.3 (2015) related to the treatment of stock-based compensation expense in an intercompany cost-sharing arrangement.
-A final decision was entered by the U.S. Tax Court on December 1, 2015 (the "2015 Decision").
-On February 19, 2016, the U.S. Internal Revenue Service filed a notice of appeal in Altera Corp. v.
-Commissioner, 145 T.C.
-No. 3 (2015), to the Ninth Circuit Court of Appeals.
-The Ninth Circuit was to decide whether a regulation that mandates that stock-based compensation costs related to the intangible development activity of a qualified cost sharing arrangement (a "QCSA") must be included in the joint cost pool of the QCSA (the "all costs rule") is consistent with the arm's length standard as set forth in Section 482 of the Internal Revenue Code.
+No.3 (2015), concluding that parties in an intercompany cost-sharing arrangement are not required to share stock-based compensation expenses.
 On June 7, 2019, the Ninth Circuit overturned the earlier Tax Court decision and ruled to include share-based compensation in the cost sharing pool.
 On July 22, 2019, Altera Corp. filed a petition for an en banc rehearing before the U.S. Court of Appeals for the Ninth Circuit, which was denied on November 12, 2019.
-Altera filed a petition for a writ of certiorari on February 10, 2020 asking the Supreme Court to review the Ninth Circuit Court of Appeals' decision, but it has not yet been granted.
+Altera filed a petition for a writ of certiorari on February 10, 2020 asking the Supreme Court to review the Ninth Circuit Court of Appeals' decision which was denied on June 22, 2020.
 The Company has not changed its historical position of including share-based compensation in the cost base consistent with the Ninth Circuit's ruling.

-As of March 27, 2020, the total amount of gross unrecognized tax benefits, including interest and penalties, was approximately \$17.0 million, of which \$15.7 million would affect the Company's effective tax rate if the benefits are eventually recognized, subject to valuation allowance considerations.
-The Company recognizes interest and penalties related to unrecognized tax positions in income tax expense.
-The net interest and penalty charges recorded as of March 27, 2020 were not material
+As of June 26, 2020, the total amount of gross unrecognized tax benefits, including interest and penalties, was approximately \$17.0 million, of which \$15.7 million would affect the Company's effective tax rate if the benefits are eventually recognized, subject to valuation allowance considerations.
+The Company recognizes interest and penalties related to unrecognized tax positions in income tax expense on the Condensed Consolidated Statements of Operations.
+The net interest and penalty charges recorded as of June 26, 2020 were not material.

 On March 27, 2020, the "Coronavirus Aid, Relief, and Economic Security Act" was signed into law.
 The new legislation includes a number of income tax provisions applicable to individuals and businesses.
-The Company is required to recognize the effect of the tax law changes in the period of enactment for the three months ended March 27, 2020, such as the reclassification of the long term receivable of \$0.5 million for the alternative minimum tax credit refund to short term receivable.
+The Company recognized the effect of the tax law changes in the period of enactment for the three months ended March 27, 2020, such as the reclassification of the long-term receivable of \$0.5 million for the alternative minimum tax credit refund to short term receivable.